hashicorp/terraform/website/docs/language/functions/tostring.html.md

 convert types automatically where required.
 Use the explicit type conversion functions only to normalize types returned in module outputs.

-Only the primitive types (string, number, and bool) can be converted to string.
+Only the primitive types (string, number, and bool) and `null` can be converted to string.
 All other values will produce an error.

 ## Examples